trilogy-group/cloudfix-linter-github-action-test/README.md

 # cloudfix-linter-github-action-test

 ## Flow of Github action
-1. Provide the tf.show file before starting the action
+1. Setup terraform
+2. Checkout your repository
-2. Use the [action](https://github.com/trilogy-group/cloudfix-linter-github-action) to generate mock recommendations
+3. Use the [action](https://github.com/trilogy-group/cloudfix-linter-github-action) to generate mock recommendations
-3. The action itself provides lintings as comments on the PR
+4. The action provides lintings as comments on the PR

 ## Steps of the Job in workflow: